Our curriculum is based around the National Curriculum 2014.

 Y5 |

-Early Islamic Civilisation A non-European society that provides contrasts with British history – one from: early Islamic civilization, including a study of Baghdad; Mayan civilization; Benin (West Africa) |
+Early Islamic Civilisation A non-European society that provides contrasts with British history : Early Islamic civilization, including a study of Baghdad

 All change: The Victorians & Industrial revolution incl. local history (rise of railways (Leyburn, Richmond & Darlington) a study of an aspect or theme in British history that extends pupils’ chronological knowledge beyond 1066 |